fnunnari/deeva/VotingPlatform/Docs/SettingUpAnExperiment.md

 * in Rating mode, only one individual is shown and the voter must select a value for each independent variable of the experiment using a scale.
 * in Paired comparison mode, two individuals are shown next to the other and the voter must express a preference for one of the two.

-If the anonymous mode is checked, users can vote without logging in the django platform.
+If the anonymous mode is checked, users can vote without logging in the Django platform.